 Population served: Pregnant and parenting students up to age 21 that are completing education

-Goals of services: Support parents as they complete their high school education with childcare, parent education, and/or credits toward graduation
+Goals of services: Support parents as they complete their high school education, GED, Adult Diploma, post secondary training

 Reasons for referral: Age of parent with a need for education with any age of child

-Specialty: Teen parent education, parent education, childcare and child development support
+Specialty: Teen parent education, parent education, childcare and child development support, Community Health Nurses, Financial Support Referrals

 Payment/billing: No fee